Structured Attorney Fees · Childs v. Commissioner

 Structured fee keeps you ahead by

-Pure bracket compression.
-Same total fee.
-The IRS just doesn’t get to stack you at 37% in one year — you’re back in the 28% bracket every other year.
+Pure bracket compression, same total fee, taxed at lower brackets.
+The carrier also pays interest on the unpaid balance (additional upside, not counted here).
+The IRS just doesn’t get to stack you at 37% in one year, you’re back in the 28% bracket every other year.

 Effective rate · cash year-1